This is another posting from my history of schools findings.

 It was a rural community and children were often away from school helping with duties like potato-picking and harvesting, and others I’ve never heard of – “leasing”, and “birdminding”.
 A consequence of the 1870 Act was that the authorities were pretty strict about attendance, with visits from the attendance officer and the attendance registers being audited frequently.
 Later Heads would state the percentage attendance for both classes every week, but even so clearly had the authority to use some discretion (on one occasion the Head decided not to open school on the day Barnum and Bailey’s circus came to town).

 It wasn’t just the attendance officer that the Head had to worry about.
-He himself needed to join classes to check on progress; the Rector visited regularly, and the Government Inspector came as well, perhaps once a year.
+He himself taught fulltime and needed to supervise other classes to check on progress; the Rector visited regularly, and the Government Inspector came as well, perhaps once a year.
 I was a little surprised to note that often the reports of the Head and the Inspector would often give mathematics (more precisely, arithmetic) a low profile, being subsumed within “Basic” studies.
 Greater priority might be given, particularly in the Infants, to Handwriting, Singing, Needlework, or Recitation.

 (“….
 The knowledge of the elementary subjects is good on the whole, but Arithmetic is weak in the fifth and seventh standards.
 Geography is good, History fair, and Needlework is well done.”